dJOS1475/Hubitat_WU_Driver/README.md

 on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Install by importing this URL: https://raw.githubusercontent.com/dJOS1475/Hubitat_WU_Driver/main/WU_Driver.groovy into a new HE Driver

 Last Update 17/11/2020